emersondms/atcommands.py/README.md

 # atcommands.py
-Apply AT commands on Android smartphones using Python (tested only on LG devices using Windows).
+Apply AT commands on Android smartphones with Python (tested only on LG devices using Windows).

 ## How to use
 First, import **atcommands.py** library